KaranKolekar/CivicCare/README.md

-# 🚑 Smart Rural Ambulance App
+# 🚑 CivicCare Mobile Application

 > Bridging the gap between emergency needs and remote accessibility.
 > An Android application that turns any normal vehicle into a life-saving ambulance for rural areas.